-Coconut Oil as Part of a Healthful Plant-Based Diet
+Coconut Oil as Part of Healthy Plant-Based Diets

 Many medical professionals believe that the simple theories about whether saturated fats and cholesterol are bad for health depend on whether these substances are eaten as whole foods (or as part of a diet rich in whole foods) or if one’s diet is largely made up of refined foods.
 Even the 1996 Harvard University study that was quoted at the end of chapter two indicating that whole plant foods might play a significant role in protecting individuals from heart disease, whether or not they eat foods high in cholesterol or saturated fat.